Twaites/Configured/README.md

 *   **PostgreSQL**: Ensure you have a PostgreSQL database available.
 *   **Redis**: A Redis instance is required for caching and synchronization.

-I'm using Upstash for Redis.
+I'm using Supabase for PostgreSQL and Upstash for Redis.
-I'm using Supabase for PostgreSQL.

 ### Environment Setup (.env) or Environment Variables